Bitcoin slides on 'fraud' warning from JPMorgan's Dimon

 Bitcoin, the original and still the biggest cryptocurrency, has been on a tear in recent months, hitting a record high just below US$5,000 at the start of September after a more than fivefold increase in price since the start of the year.

-But it early last week, when China banned the issuance of new digital coins for fundraising purposes - a phenomenon known as initial coin offerings, or ICOs.
+But bitcoin and other cryptocurrencies have been falling since early last week, when China banned the issuance of new digital coins for fundraising purposes - a phenomenon known as initial coin offerings, or ICOs.

 ICOs have fueled a rapid ascent in the value of all cryptocurrencies, from about US$17 billion at the start of the year - with bitcoin making up around 90 percent of that - to a record high close to US$180 billion at the beginning of September, of which bitcoin represented less than half.